Developmental Care

 • Assess family risk factors, including parental stress, depression, violence, substance use, financial stress, etc.

-Iowa Medicaid Enterprise endorses the AAP recommendation for developmental and autism screening for all children.
+Iowa Medicaid endorses the AAP recommendation for developmental and autism screening for all children.

 • Developmental Screening at 9 months, 18 months, and 24-30 months